Alexandra Feodorovna (Alix of Hesse): Relationship with her children

 Alexandra had a distant relationship with Olga.
 She relied on Olga to keep her younger siblings in order.
 Her letters to Olga include frequent reminders to mind her siblings: "Remember above all to always be a good example to the little ones" and "Try to have a serious word with Tatiana and Maria about how they should conduct themselves towards God."
 Olga was frustrated by trying to keep her boisterous siblings in order, and she complained that her mother had no time for her.
 Olga preferred her father.

 Alexandra was closest to her second daughter, Tatiana.
 Tatiana resembled Alexandra the most in terms of appearance and personality.
 She was described by her paternal aunt Xenia: "[Tatiana] and her mother are like as two peas in a pod!.... so pretty."
 She was cautious and reserved, and she was unquestioningly devoted to Alexandra.
 During the family's final months, she helped her mother by pushing her about the house in a wheelchair.

-Maria felt insecure about her role in the family, and Alexandra frequently assured Maria that she was as loved as her siblings: “Sweet child you must promise me never again to think that nobody loves you.
+Maria felt insecure about her role in the family, and Alexandra frequently assured Maria that she was as loved as her siblings: "Sweet child you must promise me never again to think that nobody loves you.
 How did such an extraordinary idea get into your little head?
-Get it quickly out again.”
+Get it quickly out again."
 Maria worried that Alexandra favored Anastasia over her, and Alexandra reassured her that "I have no secrets with Anastasia."

 Anastasia physically resembled Alexandra, but her boisterous, mischievous personality was very different from her mother's.
 She was dubbed the shvibzik, Russian for "imp."
 During the family's last months, Anastasia was the only one who could make the melancholy Alexandra laugh.

 Alexandra doted on Alexei because he was her only son and the heir to the Russian Empire.
 The children's tutor Pierre Gilliard wrote, "Alexei was the centre of a united family, the focus of all its hopes and affections.
 His sisters worshipped him.
 He was his parents' pride and joy.
 When he was well, the palace was transformed.
 Everyone and everything in it seemed bathed in sunshine."
 Alexandra was obsessed with trying to protect him from his disease of hemophilia.
-According to Gilliard, she “press[ed] the little boy to her with the convulsive movement of a mother who always seems in fear of her child's life."
-She sat at Alexei's bedside for days as he suffered through his fatal attacks.
+According to Gilliard, she "press[ed] the little boy to her with the convulsive movement of a mother who always seems in fear of her child's life."
+She sat at Alexei's bedside for days as he suffered through his attacks.
 She feared that he would injure himself in tantrums, so she spoiled him and never punished him.

-Despite her fears of never bearing a son, Alexandra loved her daughters and called them her "little four-leaved clover."
-She wrote that "our girlies are our joy and happiness" and "the apostles of God."
+Despite her fears of never bearing a son, Alexandra loved her daughters and called them her "little four-leaved clover".
+She wrote that "our girlies are our joy and happiness" and "the apostles of God".